Step 1 Review Frequently Asked Questions

 - If you accept our offer of admission, you will be required to mail in final official documentation and meet all conditions as specified in your offer.

 - Once you accept your offer of admission, you will receive information about how to register via email.

 Step 6 Keep Your Contact Information Up-to-Date

-If your contact information (e-mail address, mailing address, or phone number) changes after you have applied, then notify both Graduate Program Services and the Department of Geography.
+If your contact information (e-mail address, mailing address, or phone number) changes after you have applied, then notify both The Office of Graduate and Post-Doctoral Studies and the Department of Geography, Environment and Geomatics.

 Note that we will use the e-mail address that you supply to update you on the status of your application.